-Honey Walnut Shrimp
+Honey Walnut Shrimp (Panda Express Copycat)

 This post may contain affiliate links.
 Please read our disclosure policy.

-READ MORE: Healthier Bang Bang Shrimp
+READ MORE: Bang Bang Shrimp

 Can this recipe be made ahead of time?

-Once the shrimp are fried, they're best eaten right away.
-But both the sauce and the candied walnuts can be made several days in advance.
+Once the shrimp are fried, they’re best eaten right away, but both the sauce and the candied walnuts can be made several days in advance.

-If you'd like to serve this as an appetizer for friends, serve the sauce on the side.
-That way people can dip the shrimp and you don't have to worry about them becoming soggy if left out for a little while.
+If you’d like to serve this as an appetizer for friends, serve the sauce on the side.
+That way, people can dip the shrimp, and you don’t have to worry about them becoming soggy if left out for a little while.

-Honey Walnut Shrimp Recipe
+Honey Walnut Shrimp (Panda Express Copycat)

 Ingredients